-Change In Interest Rates Inco Inte ge In Interest ome, Net Of rest Expense thousands) Income Interest In Interest e, Net Of t Expense Share
+Change In Interest Rates Ii In Change In Interest Income, Net Of Interest Expense (in thousands)

 Up 1% \$ 209 \$ 0.01

 Up 2% \$ 3,858 \$ 0.14

 Up 3% \$ 7,507 \$ 0.28

-Up 4% \$ 11.156 \$ 0.42
+Up 4% \$ 11,156 \$ 0.42

 Although management believes that this measure is indicative of our sensitivity to interest rate changes, it does not adjust for potential changes in the credit market, credit quality, size and composition of the assets on the Consolidated Statements of Assets and Liabilities and other business developments that could affect net increase in net assets resulting from operations or net investment income.
 Accordingly, no assurances can be given that actual results would not differ materially from those shown above.